webdiscus/pug-plugin/README.md

 The fundamental difference between `PugPlugin.extractCss` and `mini-css-extract-plugin`:
-- `mini-css-extract-plugin` extracts CSS from imported styles in JS and inject `<style>` tag somewhere in HTML
+- `mini-css-extract-plugin` extracts CSS from source styles imported in JS and inject `<style>` tag somewhere in HTML
-- `PugPlugin.extractCss` extracts CSS from the source styles used in Pug and replaces the original filename with the hashed output name
+- `PugPlugin.extractCss` extracts CSS from source styles used in Pug and replaces the source filename with the hashed output name

 ## Contents